 Suppose that you and your wife got divorced three years ago here in Harris County.
 The divorce was a long time coming but was still difficult for you and your family.
-Not only did a ten-year marriage come to an end but you and your ex-spouse are now having to share custody of your two children.
-Co-parenting started a little rocky with her but you all seem to have found some consistency in your possession exchanges as well as in sharing parenting responsibilities.
-Nobody told you how tedious it was to have to share medical bills, insurance cards, and the like with an ex-spouse.
+Not only did a ten-year marriage come to an end, but you and your ex-spouse are now having to share custody of your two children.
+Co-parenting started a little rocky with her, but you all seem to have found some consistency in your possession exchanges as well as in sharing parenting responsibilities.
+Nobody told you how tedious it was to share medical bills, insurance cards, and the like with an ex-spouse.

 What is an enforcement case?

 An enforcement lawsuit is one in which you may request that a court review actions of your co-parent that may violate your final decree of divorce.
 You are asking the court to enforce the terms of your divorce decree.
-Think of the final decree of divorce like a contract and you and your ex-spouse are business people who have negotiated that contract.
-If your co-parent is not living up to their end of the bargain then you are within your rights to seek a court’s review of those alleged violations.
+Think of the final decree of divorce like a contract, and you and your ex-spouse are business people who have negotiated that contract.
+If your co-parent is not living up to their end of the bargain, then you are within your rights to seek a court’s review of those alleged violations.

-When you file an enforcement lawsuit, you must follow some very specific rules as far as the pleadings are concerned.
+When you file an enforcement lawsuit, you must follow some precise rules as far as the pleadings are concerned.
 You must specify the type of violation, provide details about that violation, and then ask for a remedy from the court.
-The remedy from the court could be something like make-up time for parenting time that was lost with your kids, attorney’s fees for having to hire a lawyer to proceed with this case, and/or holding your ex-spouse in contempt of court as discussed earlier in today’s blog post.
+The remedy from the court could be something like make-up time for parenting time that was lost with your kids, attorney’s fees for having to hire a lawyer to proceed with this case, and/or holding your ex-spouse in contempt of court, as discussed earlier in today’s blog post.

 An enforcement lawsuit touches on matters that occurred after an initial family law case was filed and decided.
-Once you and your opposing party have orders issued by a court in your divorce, child custody, or child support case then you are obliged to follow those orders.
+Once you and your opposing party have orders issued by a court in your divorce, child custody, or child support case, then you are obliged to follow those orders.
 The failure to follow those orders will result in the possibility of any of these punishments being handed down upon you as well as additional consequences moving forward.

 What happens when a party is found in contempt of court?

-If a suspended jail sentence is the result of the case then your family court judge will order your Co-parent to appear back in court at a later time to catch up on their progress or lack of progress in meeting the requirements of the suspended jail sentence.
-If your Co-parent has not met the terms of the suspended jail sentence order then your Co-parent will likely serve jail time.
+If a suspended jail sentence is the result of the case, then your family court judge will order your Co-parent to appear back in court at a later time to catch up on their progress or lack of progress in meeting the requirements of the suspended jail sentence.
+If your Co-parent has not met the terms of the suspended jail sentence order, then your Co-parent will likely serve jail time.

 What must be contained in a motion for enforcement?